SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 it sets ``index`` to ``3``,
 which causes ``index < 3`` to equate to ``false``, ending the loop.

+..
+TODO: Need to mention that loop variables are immutable by default.
+..
+QUESTION: Can you make a loop variable mutable – and therefore influence loop execution, such as jumping ahead – by prepending it with 'var'?

 Loop Control Statements
 ~~~~~~~~~~~~~~~~~~~~~~~